NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/extra-features/index.md

 use this form instead where x in <hx represents the number of # I would have used
 note: no spaces in the id, use - instead (also use all lower case) -->
-<h5 id="password-management">Password management</h5>
+<h5 id="password-management">Encryption Password management</h5>

-When you first installed the Python code on the RPi, a password was automatically created.
-It is the host name of your Raspberry Pi (which you normally create when creating the SD card/OS install). (note: unless you created a different password when installing btwifiset.py)
+When you first installed the Python code on the RPi, You were asked for an encryption password.
+If you did not enter one, the host name of your Raspberry Pi was used as a default.

+> Warning: this is ***not a very safe password*** since the hostname of your RPi is displayed in the list when a user connects.
+So you should change the password with the procedure described here.

 The password on the RPi is stored in a simple (text) file named: Crypto, found in the /usr/local/btwifiset directory along side the btwifiset.py code.
 >Please do not change the name of this file, or encryption will not work.
 A small python utility (btpassword.py) can be launched to view or change the password.
-In terminal do this:
+SSH in terminal and do this:
 ```
 cd /usr/local/btwifiset
 sudo ./btpassword.py
 ```
-The password is easy to find/see since it is assumed that users who can already ssh in the RPi or have physical access via monitor/keyboard have the rights to see or change the password for the iOS app BTBerryWifi
+The password is easy to find/see because it is assumed that users who can already ssh in the RPi or have physical access via monitor/keyboard have the rights to see or change the password for the iOS app BTBerryWifi.

 The password on the iOS device must be entered manually.
 Once entered, it is checked against the password on the RPi using encryption, and if successful, the password is stored in your Apple Keychain: you do not need to enter it again.
-The keyChain will remember each different password for each RPi that has the btwifiset.py code installed.
+The keyChain will remember each different password for each separate RPi it connects to.

 ##### Extra Information